 Returning from the original game is the ability to summon and pilot special mech-style robots known as Titans.
-However, they no longer have shields that automatically recharge and are no longer completely customizable, instead allowing players to choose between one of six (later seven) Titan classes (each with their own minor customization options):
+However, they no longer have shields that automatically recharge and are no longer completely customizable, instead allowing players to choose between one of six (later seven) Titan classes:

 The Ion is a mid-weight Atlas-class Titan focused on energy-based weaponry.
 All of their main abilities are fueled by a centralized energy system, which slowly recharges over time.